 Graduate students receive degree-specific advising from their academic department.
 Faculty advisors are assigned to students according to departmental policies.

-The Graduate School provides information and guidance to students, staff, and faculty on many issues.
-These may include general Graduate School rules and policies, registration requirements, committee and general examination requirements, general academic standards, degree requirements which apply to all students and exceptions to general requirements.
+The Graduate School provides academic student services and fosters connection to campus partners and resources.
+Staff members offer expert guidance related to Graduate School and campus policies and procedures.
+Specific areas of expertise include registration requirements and requests, committee and general examination requirements, general academic standards, degree requirements which apply to all students and exceptions to general requirements.